travis-ci/docs-travis-ci-com/user/caching.md

 caches `$HOME/.cache/pip`.

+Otherwise use the [arbitrary directory caching method](#Arbitrary-directories) described below:

+    cache:
+      directories:
+        - $HOME/.cache/pip

 ### ccache cache

-If you do not override the `install` build phase,
+If you have not overridden the default [install step](/user/build-configuration/#install), use:

 {% highlight yaml %}
 language: c # or other C/C++ variants